dominiksalvet/risc63/doc/registers.md

 All these registers are 64-bit wide.

-## Program Counter
+## Program Counter (`pc`)

-The program counter register is also known as instruction pointer.
+The `pc` register is also known as instruction pointer.
 It holds the address of the next instruction to be executed.
 If that instruction is not of a jump type, the value of this register is automatically incremented.

-It is strongly recommended to refer to the program counter register as the `pc` register.

-## General Purpose Registers
+## General Purpose Registers (`r0` to `r15`)

-There are 16 general purpose registers, which may be freely used by programs.
-All are equal and, furthermore, there is no implicit register addressing involved in the whole RISC63 architecture.
+The `r0` to `r15` registers may be freely used in any programs.
+All these registers are equal and, furthermore, there is no implicit register addressing involved in the whole RISC63 architecture.

-Please, refer to the individual registers as the `r0` to `r15` registers.

 ## Control Registers